|B A R E L Y B A D W E B S I T E|

 BEIJING--After the swift trials of three top democracy campaigners, President Jiang Zemin signaled Wednesday that China will continue its crackdown on dissent throughout next year.
 China Central Television quoted Jiang as saying, "Whenever any element that undermines stability raises it head, it must be resolutely nipped in the bud."

 Headlines.
 Headlines.
 Headlines.
-There are plenty more examples of how little free speech is respected in other parts of the world and even in the U.S. Do take a look at a few of the headlines I've collected and then come back here.
+There are plenty more examples of how little free speech is respected in other parts of the world and even in the U.S. Do take a look at a few of the headlines I've collected, and read my comments if you want to, and then come back here.

 Indeed, in much of the world "free speech" is not just a familiar phrase nor is it just a concept that's taken for granted like air, it is a mostly highly prized but unattainable wish.